openfactbook/master/geos.md/cw.md

 **_Population:_**
 10,134
-**note:** the Cook Islands' Ministry of Finance &amp; Economic Management estimated the resident population to have been 13,700 in September 2013 (July 2014 est.)
+**note:** the Cook Islands' Ministry of Finance & Economic Management estimated the resident population to have been 13,700 in September 2013 (July 2014 est.)

 **_Age structure:_**
 **0-14 years:** 22.8% (male 1,224/female 1,084)